biglocalnews/clean-scraper/docs/usage.md

   --help  Show this message and exit.

 Commands:
-  list    List all available agencies and their slugs. scrape-meta  Command-line interface for downloading CLEAN files.
+  list            List all available agencies and their slugs. scrape-meta     Command-line interface for generating metadata CSV about... download_agency Downloads assets retrieved in scrape-meta
 ```